-- The Vocational Nursing program is accredited by the California Board of Vocational Nursing and Psychiatric Technicians (BVNPT).
-A certificate of approval was issued to the college for the four year period, from November 20, 2015 through November 19, 2019.
-Accreditation by BVNPT is based on the program's compliance with Vocational Nursing Practice Act (with Rules and Regulations) specifically with Part I Chapter 6.5 Article 4 and Part II Chapter 1- Article 5. - The Office of the Board of Vocational Nursing and Psychiatric Technicians is located at: Board of Vocational Nursing and Psychiatric Technicians 2532 Capitol Oaks Drive, Suite 205 Sacramento, CA 95833
+- The Vocational Nursing program is provisionally approved by the California Board of Vocational Nursing and Psychiatric Technicians (BVNPT).
+A certificate of approval was issued to the College for a two year period, from February 21, 2020, through February 21, 2022.
+Approval by BVNPT is based on the program's compliance with Vocational Nursing Practice Act (with Rules and Regulations) specifically with Part I Chapter 6.5 Article 4 and Part II Chapter 1- Article 5. - The Office of the Board of Vocational Nursing and Psychiatric Technicians is located at: Board of Vocational Nursing and Psychiatric Technicians (BVNPT) 2532 Capitol Oaks Drive, Suite 205 Sacramento, CA 95833